-Valley Center has been in transition from being predominately agricultural to a more rural-suburban setting.
-This is happening to Valley Center and other surrounding areas, such as Rainbow and Fallbrook, because of the decline in agriculture.
-The decline is due in part to regulatory restrictions, labor costs and shortages, market competition, and the rapid rise in the cost of water over the last nine years.
+For the last decade, Valley Center has been in transition from being predominately agricultural to a more balanced rural-suburban and agricultural setting.
+When once over 90% of the water delivered by the District went to commercial agricultural users, the mix is now 64% agricultural 36% domestic-commercial.
+This is happening to Valley Center and other surrounding areas, such as Rainbow and Fallbrook, because of the decline in agriculture and the need for additional land dedicated to residential use.
+The decline in agricultural use is due in part to regulatory restrictions, labor costs and shortages, market competition, and the rapid rise in the cost of water over the last nine years.
 Many growers have abandoned their permanent tree crops (citrus and avocado) farming operations and have shifted to higher value, lower water use crops such as ornamental flowers, nurseries, and wine grapes.

 As a result, the District has seen a significant decrease in the volume of water deliveries to its customers.
-In the current year, the District sold 21,498 acre feet of water as compared to fiscal year 2007-2008 when the District sold 37,636 acre feet, representing a 43% decline in sales volume.
+In the current year, the District sold 16,116 acre feet of water as compared to fiscal year 2008-2009 when the District sold 33,014 acre feet, representing a 51% decline in sales volume.
+However, Fiscal Year 2018-2019 was a very wet year which depressed imported water demand and an increase in demand is anticipated next fiscal year and beyond.

-As of January 1, 2018, the estimated population of the area serviced by the District was 25,727.
-The median age of the residents was 44.1 years, occupied housing units in the community totaled 8,227, and the median household income, not adjusted for inflation is estimated at \$98,1681.
-At June 30, 2018, unemployment in California was 4.2%, San Diego County was 3.7%, and the local rate in the Valley Center Census Designated Place (CDP) was 3.1%.
+As of January 1, 2019, the estimated population of the area serviced by the District was 25,766.
+The median age of the residents was 41.1 years, occupied housing units in the community totaled 8,188, and the median household income, not adjusted for inflation is estimated at \$93,6471.
+At June 30, 2019, unemployment in California was 4.2%, San Diego County was 3.3%, and the local rate in the Valley Center Census Designated Place (CDP) was 3.5%.